amiryah1124/aiaa-public-policy-2026/index.md

 This led to the development of the **AIAA Public Policy Outreach Event 2026**.

 Embry-Riddle Aeronautical University was selected as the host location because of its aerospace identity, accessibility, and student-centered environment.
-During the event-design phase, the committee connected with the **ERAU College of Engineering**, including **Prof. Sherif Ishak** and **Demi Bentley**, to evaluate campus hosting options, align the event with the college environment, and coordinate the logistical requirements for a full-day program.
+During the event-design phase, the committee connected with the **ERAU College of Engineering**, including **Prof. Sherif Ishak** and **Demi Bentli**, to evaluate campus hosting options, align the event with the college environment, and coordinate the logistical requirements for a full-day program.

 The event was designed around four communities identified through outreach: